DirectSound: Windows 2000/XP

+Windows Server 2003

+In Windows Server 2003, DirectSound hardware acceleration is disabled by default.

 Windows Vista/Windows 7

 Windows Vista features a completely re-written audio stack based on the Universal Audio Architecture.
 Because of the architectural changes in the redesigned audio stack, a direct path from DirectSound to the audio drivers does not exist.
-DirectSound, DirectMusic and other APIs such as MME are emulated as WASAPI Session instances.
+DirectSound, DirectMusic and other APIs such as MME are compatibility wrappers over WASAPI session instances.
 DirectSound runs in emulation mode on the Microsoft software mixer.
 The emulator does not have hardware abstraction, so there is no hardware DirectSound acceleration, meaning hardware and software relying on DirectSound acceleration may have degraded performance.
 It's likely a supposed performance hit might not be noticeable, depending on the application and actual system hardware.
 In the case of hardware 3D audio effects played using DirectSound3D, they will not be playable; this also breaks compatibility with EAX extensions.
+In Windows Vista/7, the WASAPI is managed by the Windows Audio service.

 Third-party APIs such as ASIO and OpenAL are not affected by these architectural changes in Windows Vista, as they use IOCtl to interface directly with the audio driver.
-A solution for applications that wish to take advantage of hardware accelerated high-quality 3D positional audio is to use OpenAL.
-However, this only works if the manufacturer provides an OpenAL driver for their hardware.
+A solution for applications that wish to take advantage of hardware accelerated high-quality 3D positional audio is to use ASIO or OpenAL.
+However, this only works if the manufacturer provides an ASIO or OpenAL driver for their hardware.

+In Windows Vista/Windows 7, as well as later Microsoft Windows, software uses XACT and WASAPI is recommended because WASAPI is designed for UAA audio devices, and WASAPI can offers lower latency compared to older MME/DirectSound.

+Windows 7 SP1 has added support for Dolby TrueHD and DTS-HD passthrough over HDMI in both WASAPI shared mode and WASAPI exclusive mode.

 Windows 8

 WASAPI audio stack in Windows 8 introduces support for "hardware offloading" of multiple audio streams to the audio card for mixing and effect processing, in addition to the software processing introduced in Vista, however the functionality is only exposed for Windows Runtime apps.
 DirectSound's and DirectMusic's hardware interfaces to sound card drivers are not implemented.
+Windows 8 required audio drivers to be WDF and UAA based.

 Windows 10

-Windows 10 support hardware offloading of sound effects.
+Windows 10 support hardware offloading of APO sound effects; WASAPI mixer itself is still software-based.
+Windows 10 added support for software-based audio enhancer called Spatial Sound.

+Windows 11

+Windows 11, version 24H2 added built-in APOs (sound effects modules) such as "Microsoft Audio Home Theater Effects" and "Voice Clarity".